thallesgate/rodney-robot/README.md

 # rodney_printed
 First ever repo for the rodney lataria project.
+All files are yet to be uploaded (coming soon).